sarisboo/sarisboo.github.io/content/blog/extractive-summarizer-journey-preprocessing/index.md

     return stemmed_sentence
 ```

-Voilà !
-You just cleaned and preprocessed text data for text summarisation.
+Voilà!
+You just cleaned and preprocessed text data for text summarization.
 The next step is feature engineering to extract important characteristics of the text to then feed it to our machine learning algorithm.